p0syd0n/snape/README.md

 - open urls

+##on the check-in concept
+The client emits data every 2 seconds, as a way of telling the server "hey! im still here!".

+The data sent by the client is a dictionary of the client id (eg: '1;2;3;4;5;6;7;8;9;0;') followed by info about the itself such as ip adress, timezone, latitude, longitude, region, city, country, current time.
+The formt is like this:

+`{
+  '1;2;34;4;5;6;7;8;9;0;':
+    {
+      'info': 'info',
+      'more-info': 'more-info'
+     }
+ }

+ `
+Every time the server recieves a check-in, it will add the client to a dictionary of conneced clients, and then clear all duplicate keys in the dictionary.

+To prevent confusion, one may force-clean the online dict by the `clear-cache` command.

-More to be added soon.
+More features to be added soon.

 This project was made as a newer, better version of the Dobby RAT.